ajrcarey/pdfium-render/README.md

   are not available then the build will fail.
 * `image`: controls whether the `image` crate should be used by `pdfium-render` to provide page and page object rendering functionality.
-Projects that do not require page or page object rendering can avoid having to include the `image` crate in their binaries.
+Projects that do not require page or page object rendering can disable this feature to avoid compiling the `image` crate into their binaries.
 * `libstdc++`: links against the GNU C++ standard library when compiling.
 Requires the `static` feature.
 See the "Static linking" section above.
 * `libc++`: links against the LLVM C++ standard library when compiling.
 Requires the `static` feature.
 See the "Static linking" section above.
 * `static`: enables binding to a statically-linked build of Pdfium.
 See the "Static linking" section above.